 Histopathology evaluation.
 Mouse cecal tissue was placed in histopathology cassettes and fixed in 10% formalin, then stored in 70% ethanol.
 McClinchey Histology Labs, Inc. (Stockbridge, MI) embedded the samples in paraffin, sectioned, and created the hematoxylin and eosin-stained slides.
 The slides were scored using previously described criteria by a board-certified veterinary pathologist who was blinded to the experimental groups (30).
 Slides were scored as 0-4 for parameters of epithelial damage, tissue edema, and inflammation and a summary score of 0-12 was generated by summing the three individual parameter scores.
 For non-moribund mice, histopathological summary scores used for LEfSe and logistic regression were split into high and low groups based on greater or less than the median summary score of 5 because the had a bimodal distribution (P < 0.05).

 Statistical analysis and modeling.
 To compare community structures, we calculated Yue and Clayton dissimilarity matrices (θYC) in mothur (84).
 For this calculation, we averaged of 1000 sub-samples, or rarified, samples to 2,107 sequence reads per sample to limit uneven sampling biases.
 We tested for differences in individual taxonomic groups that would explain the outcome differences with LEfSe (85) in mothur (default parameters, LDA > 4).
-We tested for differences in temporal trends through fitting a linear model to each OTU and testing for differences between histopathological summary scores with LEfSe (85) in mothur (default parameters, LDA > 3).
+We tested for differences in temporal trends through fitting a linear regression model to each OTU and tested for differences in regression coefficients by histopathological summary scores with LEfSe (85) in mothur (default parameters, LDA > 3).
 Remaining statistical analysis and data visualization was performed in R (v4.0.5) with the tidyverse package (v1.3.1).
 We tested for significant differences in β-diversity (θYC), histopathological scores, and toxin activity using the Wilcoxon rank sum test, non-unimodality to non-moribund histopathological summary score using Hartigans’ dip test, and toxin detection in mice using the Pearson’s Chi-square test.
 We used Spearman’s correlation to identify which OTUs that had a correlation between their relative abundance and the histopathologic summary score.
 P values were then corrected for multiple comparisons with a Benjamini and Hochberg adjustment for a type I error rate of 0.05 (86).
 We built L2 logistic regression models using the mikropml package (87).
 Sequence counts were summed by taxonomic ranks from day 0 samples, normalized by centering to the feature mean and scaling by the standard deviation, and features positively or negatively correlated were collapsed into a single feature.
 For each L2 logistic regression model, we ran 100 random iterations using values of 1e-0, 1e1, 1e2, 2e2, 3e2, 4e2, 5e2, 6e2, 7e2, 8e2, 9e2, 1e3, 1e4 for the L2 regularization penalty with a split of 80% of the data for training and 20% of the data for testing.
 Lastly, we did not compare murine communities to donor community or clinical data because germ-free mice colonized with non-murine fecal communities have been shown to more closely resemble the murine communities than the donor species community (88).
 Furthermore, it is not our intention to make any inferences regarding human associated bacteria and their relationship with human CDI outcome.

 Code availability.
-Scripts necessary to reproduce our analysis and this paper are available in an online repository (https://github.com/SchlossLab/Lesniak_Severity_XXXX_2022).
+Scripts necessary to reproduce our analysis and this paper are available in an online repository (https://github.com/SchlossLab/Lesniak_Severity_mBio_2022).